jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 # destroy the old repository, but not .gitignore
 rm -r -f .git .gitattributes

-# check in the changes
+# create a new repository and check in the changes
 git init
 git add --all
 git commit -m"jeffskinnerbox version of StefanScherer GitHub repository"